KelleyS1/006f/README.md

 The URL of the GitHub repository: https://github.com/KelleyS1/006f

-More detailed instructions at: https://docs.google.com/document/d/13SwEnS4s40I5Pp4TCLV48HapOivRycbarLft_RDF6zg/edit?usp=sharing (copy and paste)
+More detailed instructions at in the pdf titled “006f Weki Setup Instructions” in the main folder.

 Abstract